sav-che/TL-2/Authors/Barber, Charles Alfred {std. C.A. Barber}.md

-> [!cite] BHL link: this entry starts at [page 314](https://www.biodiversitylibrary.org/item/103858#page/326/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 314](https://www.biodiversitylibrary.org/page/33265041) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Barber, Charles Alfred (1860-1933), South Africa born British sugarcane specialist; in South Africa 1860-1870, educated at New King's Wood School, Bath; B.Sc.
 London Univ.; studied in Germany with e.g. Strasburger and Schimper; at Christ's College, Cambridge 1864, sometime demonstrator ib.; superintendent of Agriculture, Leeward Isl.
 (B.W.I.) working on sugarcane 1891-1895, returned to England 1895; at Royal Engineering College, Cooper's Hill 1895-1898, to India 1898 as Director of the Botanical Survey of Southern India, Dr. Sci.
-Cambridge Univ., from 1908 at the Agricultural College at Coimbatore in charge of botany, entomology, and mycology; first sugarcane Expert at Coimbatore 1912-1918; in retirement in England, from 1919 lecturer in tropical agriculture at Cambridge. (*C.A.
-Barber*).
+Cambridge Univ., from 1908 at the Agricultural College at Coimbatore in charge of botany, entomology, and mycology; first sugarcane Expert at Coimbatore 1912-1918; in retirement in England, from 1919 lecturer in tropical agriculture at Cambridge.
+**Abbreviated name**: *C.A.
+Barber*

 #### Herbarium and types